Alcohol serving licence

 You can also apply for an extension with a form.
 A link to the form is provided at the bottom of this page.
 Submit the completed form and supporting documents to the registry of the Regional State Administrative Agency.
 You can send them as an email attachment or put them in the post.
 Send your application to the registry of the Regional State Administrative Agency for the region where your place of business is located.

-A listed fee list is charged for the notification of extended hours (when alcohol is served indoors) and the application for extended hours (when alcohol is served outdoors).
+A listed processing fee is charged for the notification of extended hours (when alcohol is served indoors) and the application for extended hours (when alcohol is served outdoors).
 An annual enforcement fee is charged for extended licensing hours in accordance with our price list.

 Frequently asked questions